theerfan/QueraStudentExtractor/README.md

 The third mode, which is actually for the people who have no intentions of installing node and dealing with JavaScript too much, it's completely understandable, JavaScript can be a headache to deal with.
-For the mentioned people, after you've opened the [Sample Course Students Page](https://quera.ir/overview/course/0000/manage/student/), -whose 0000 part has to be replaced with the actual id of your desired quera course-, in chrome or firefox, press F12, go to the  console tab, then copy and paste the [chromeScript](https://github.com/theerfan/QueraStudentExtractor/blob/master/src/chromeScript.js)'s code in there.
+For the mentioned people, after you've opened the [Sample Course Students Page](https://quera.ir/overview/course/0000/manage/student/), -whose 0000 part has to be replaced with the actual id of your desired quera course-, in chrome or firefox, press F12, go to the  console tab, then copy and paste [chromeScript](https://github.com/theerfan/QueraStudentExtractor/blob/master/src/chromeScript.js)'s code in there.
-After you press enter, you'll find a JavaScript object that you'll need to copy and paste into a new file while missing out on the automation and the transliteration that the node users can enjoy.
+After pressing enter, you'll find a JavaScript object that you'll need to copy and paste into a new file, while missing out on the automation and the transliteration that the node users can enjoy.

 ## Built With